Monika199211/Alcohol_Sales_Prediction/README.md

+div.c {
+  text-align: justify;

 #### Alcohol_Sales_Prediction
-1.<p> Introduction: There has always been a need by the business owners to know the demand for their products.
+1.Introduction: There has always been a need by the business owners to know the demand for their products.
 This benefits the whole business model as it stockpiles the revenue.
 This improved model deals with the prediction of the consumption of different alcoholic beverages.
 Based on liquor sales data, various Machine Learning algorithms are applied for enhancing the accuracy of the prediction.
 The risk of entering a new market can also be minimized by using this model.
 It is built in a robust way that can be implemented around various fields for improved accuracy in prediction models.
-We will be using the open-source dataset which is provided by <b> Alcoholic Beverages Division of IOWA Department of Commerce for liquor sales prediction</p>
+We will be using the open-source dataset which is provided by <b> Alcoholic Beverages Division of IOWA Department of Commerce for liquor sales prediction.</b>

 2. Dataset Selection
 There are lots of different datasets available for alcohol sales prediction.
 In this research, we have used the dataset which is provided by Iowa Department of Commerce, Alcoholic Beverages Division.
 Please find the link below: